tutorcruncher/pydf/README.rst

 Currently using **wkhtmltopdf 0.12.5 for Ubuntu 18.04 (bionic)**, requires **Python 3.6+**.

 **If you're not on Linux amd64:** pydf comes bundled with a wkhtmltopdf binary which will only work on Linux amd64 architectures.
-If you're on another OS or architecture your milage may vary, it is likely that you'll need to supply your own wkhtmltopdf binary and point pydf towards it by setting the ``WKHTMLTOPDF_PATH`` variable.
+If you're on another OS or architecture your mileage may vary, it is likely that you'll need to supply your own wkhtmltopdf binary and point pydf towards it by setting the ``WKHTMLTOPDF_PATH`` environment variable.

 Install
 -------